Kernix13/javascript-cheat-sheet/string-array-examples.md

 }
 console.log(diffArray([1, 2, 3, 5, 7], [1, 2, 3, 4, 5]));

-// Challenge 3 SEEK DESTROY
+// 3: Remove all elements from the initial array that are of the same value as the orther args
+//          DIFFICULTY: LOW-MODERATE
 function destroyer(arr, ...otherArgs) {
-  // return the arr values that are not in otherArgs return arr.filter(item => !otherArgs.includes(item));
+  return arr.filter(item => !otherArgs.includes(item));
 }
-console.log(destroyer([1, 2, 3, 1, 2, 3], 2, 3));
+console.log(destroyer([1, 2, 3, 1, 2, 3], 2, 3)); // [1,1]

-// Challenge 4 WHEREFORE ARE THOU
+// this is easier to read:
+const inputArr = [1, 2, 3, 1, 2, 3];
+destroyer(inputArr, 2, 3); // [1,1]

+// 4: Make a function that looks through an array of objects (1st arg) and returns an array of all objects that have matching name and value pairs (2nd arg).
-function whatIsInAName(collection, source) {
+//          DIFFICULTY: EXTREMELY HIGH!!! function whatIsInAName(collection, source) {
-  let getKeys = Object.keys(source);
+  let getKeys = Object.keys(source); // array of key(s) ["last"]

-  return collection.filter(function (item) {
+  // What is confusing here is the triple return - I would never have gotten this return collection.filter(function (item) {
     return getKeys.every(function (key) {
       return item.hasOwnProperty(key) && item[key] === source[key];